By Jeffrey the Barak.

 However nothing is that simple.
 In this photo…

 …we see together a pro-scooter with 120 mm wheels beside a Razor A6 with 254 mm wheels.
 While the much bigger wheels of the Razor will roll over an obstruction that would trip up the Prodigy, with the A6 it is more likely going to be the bottom of the deck that stops the motion, and the tiny little Prodigy has 47 mm ground clearance whereas the A6 has 43 mm.
 With the lower clearance and longer wheelbase, the A6 will bottom out on terrain that the Prodigy will skate over.
-Add to this, it is very much harder to lift up the front wheel of the A6 to skip over the problems, an essential survival technique.
+Add to this, it is more difficult to lift up the front wheel of the A6 to skip over the problems, an essential survival technique.

 So the key to using any urethane-wheeled scooter safely is to ride slowly with bent knees and be ready to step off (wearing rubber soled shoes) and take one to three steps to a standstill.
 Never rely on having the wits to operate a rear fender brake in time if you are moving fast.
 By the time you slow to a stop you will likely be well past whatever it was you needed to stop for.
 If you want to bomb down a hill, you need real front and rear brakes and larger rubber tires.